A HOLIDAY-MAKER has hit out after being refused entry to a site because he owns a caravan popular with travellers.

 He said: "It was our intention to stay Friday and Saturday night so we would be relaxed ahead of the show on Sunday.

 "We've not been able to find any other accommodation in the area so we will not just have to travel up that morning."

 In response to the complaint, Otterington Park owner Carol Bowe said the site was privately owned.

 She added: "We can take who we want and refuse who we want.

 "A lot of caravan parks don't take Hobby caravans because of the association with Gypsies.

 "We've had Gypsies in Hobby caravans before and we ended up having the police here.

 "You get one Hobby caravan and you get more."

 German company Hobby is Europe's biggest caravan manufacturer.

-Richard Thomspon, managing director of Hobby Caravans and Motorhomes UK Ltd, which imports the caravans into Britain, said that the vast majority of Hobby caravans were sold to the general public for recreational use.
+Richard Thomspon, managing director of Hobby Caravans and Motorhomes UK Ltd, which imports the caravans into Britain, said that the vast majority of Hobby caravans were sold to the general public

 He added that some of the company's models were also popular with the travelling community because they were bigger than UK-built caravans.